The Ottawa Construction Association

 BOARD OF DIRECTORS COMPOSITION

-Section 12 - The business of the Association shall be conducted and managed by a Board of Directors consisting of 16 officials and the Senior Staff person.
+Section 12 - The business of the Association shall be conducted and managed by a Board of Directors consisting of sixteen (16) Directors and the Senior Staff person.

 ELECTION OF BOARD OF DIRECTORS

-Section 13 - Directors shall be elected by each Membership Section from among the active members of the Association.
+Section 13 - A total of ten (10) Directors – two (2) from each of the five (5) membership sections shall be elected from among the active members of the Association.
 A representative of a firm shall only be eligible to serve on the Board of Directors if he or she is an Executive Officer of the firm being represented.

 An Executive Officer shall mean a Corporate Officer or Manager; a person holding an important position in an Executive capacity with discretionary authority; or a person acting as the local agent or branch representative of a member corporation.

-Each Section shall hold a Section election meeting prior to the December Board of Directors’ meeting for the primary purpose of electing members for the Board of Directors.
-Each Section is responsible to elect a Section Chair, a Vice-Chair and one Director-at-Large.
+Each Section shall hold a Section nomination meeting prior to the end of the year for the primary purpose of nominating two Section members for the Board of Directors that will be presented at the annual general meeting for election.

 Section 14 -The Directors shall serve without remuneration and shall hold office for one year from the Annual Meeting until the next Annual Meeting.